 “IN 1958, IN MADISON SQUARE GARDEN, HE GAVE AN EXHIBITION AFTER A USA-USSR COMPETITION IN WHICH THE U.S. TEAM WAS DEFEATED.
 HOPING TO SOOTHE THE CROWD, HE TOOK THE SOVIET HEAVYWEIGHT’S WINNING CLEAN AND JERK OF 424 LBS.
 AND CLEANED AND PRESSED IT FOR TWO REPS.
 A FEW YEARS LATER, IN 1962, WHEN YURI VLASOV BROKE HIS AMATEUR RECORD WITH A PRESS OF 415 LBS., ANDERSON ANSWERED BY PRESSING 415 LBS.
 FOR THREE REPS IN AN EXHIBITION IN DALTON, GEORGIA” (NEECE).

 Another wacky training method Anderson used was to set up two golf holes on his farm about 300 yards apart.
-He’d whack the ball down to the one hole, where he’d set up an outdoor rack with a bar loaded to 400.
-He’d do 3-5 reps in the overhead press with it, then whack the ball back to the other hole, where he’d set up a squat rack loaded to 800.
+He’d whack the ball down to the one hole.
+Where he’d set up an outdoor rack with a bar loaded to 400.
+Paul would do 3-5 reps in the overhead press with it.
+Then whack the ball back to the other hole, where he’d set up a squat rack loaded to 800.
 He’d bang out 3-5 reps with that weight, then repeat, all afternoon.
 Yeah, that sounds awesome to me as well, save for the golfing.
 I’d rather do a set and get a bleach enema, then repeat.
 I truly despise golf.
-Anderson’s typical workouts (according to Marty Gallagher in Purposeful Primitive) were 6 days a week and took 3-4 hours to complete.
+Anderson’s typical workouts (according to Marty Gallagher) were 6 days a week and took 3-4 hours to complete.

 Bob Whelan gave another account of an Anderson Program- one that was specialized for Olympic Weightlifting.
-Though many oly lifters would scoff at this routine, it was developed by a man who had no coaching in the sport, yet who easily took the gold at the Olympics and won the world championships in Olympic Weightlifting.
+Though many olympic lifters would scoff at this routine.
+It was developed by a man who had no coaching in the sport, yet who easily took the gold at the Olympics and won the world championships in Olympic Weightlifting.
 As such, you may want to bust out your pens and take some notes on the following routine.

 Press Behind Neck– High reps to pump up the shoulder area.